ssapra/docs-build-service/tutorial.md

 ```bash
 pb team delete <team-name>
 ```
+If the operation is successful, the cli will display the message: `Successfully applied team <team-name>`

 Teams **CAN NOT** be deleted if they have images that belong to them.
 A team can be deleted only once all images owned by the team have been deleted.